Avanera/Avanera/README.md

 Ruby on Rails Developer
 -----------------------

-I am a motivated Junior Ruby on Rails Developer with a strong foundation in backend development.
+I am a motivated Ruby on Rails Developer with a strong foundation in backend development.
 I specialize in building scalable web applications, solving complex backend tasks, and writing clean, maintainable code.
 I enjoy contributing to team success, focusing on high-quality code and collaborating effectively.
 I am passionate about continuous learning and improving my skills as a backend developer.
 I enjoy solving problems through coding and am always eager to explore new technologies and frameworks.

-*   🌍  I'm based in Encarnacion, Paraguay
 *   ✉️  You can contact me at [arinaazai@gmail.com](mailto:arinaazai@gmail.com)

 ### Skills